riccardomocchetti/functional-programming-with-aws-lambda/README.md

 So how do we avoid this?
 How can we write our program so that we don't create side effects?
 How do we return different values depending on the result of the validation?
 How do we compose our functions so that we have one single flow independently of the result of the validation?

-The answer to all of this is __Railway Oriented Programming__[[4]](https://fsharpforfunandprofit.com/rop/).

 ## Either this or that

-Before diving into the definition of Railway Oriented Programming and see it in action we need to understand how we can stop our validation functions from producing side effects.
+The first step into our getting rid of side effects journey is to understand how we can stop our validation functions from throwing exceptions.
+Let me show you how.
+The answer might be simpler than you expect.

 Let's have a look at the following example.